tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # Introduction

-YANG {{!RFC6020}} and {{!RFC7950}} is a data modeling language that was introduced to define the contents of a conceptual data store that allows networked devices to be managed using NETCONF {{!RFC6241}}.
-YANG has proved relevant beyond its initial confines, as bindings to other interfaces (e.g.
-RESTCONF {{RFC8040}}) and encoding other than XML (e.g. JSON) are being defined.
-Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

 This document defines a YANG data model intended for the provisioning and management of point-to-point Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
 The modeling of point-to-multipoint TE Tunnels {{?RFC4875}}